Emilie-dev/laravel-6-beginner/README.md

 This project allowed me to work with **Laravel 6**.

-In this project I work with a **sqlite database**.
+In this project I work with a **MySQL database**.
 All information entered by the user is saved in the database.

 In the menu I put three links: